This post contains affiliate links.

 Importance of Setting Achievable Objectives:

-- Setting realistic goals helps build confidence and ensures steady progress.
+- Setting realistic goals boosts confidence and ensures steady progress.

-- Achievable objectives prevent feelings of overwhelm and burnout.
+- Goals that are achievable prevent feelings of overwhelm and burnout.

 Examples of Small, Manageable Goals: